rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 </td>
 <td>

-The backend function that implements the command logic.
-It accepts an `ctx` parameter that contains all the information when user is running the command, such as `bang`, arguments, buffer ID, etc. See [RsvimCmd.CommandCallback](../namespaces/RsvimCmd/type-aliases/CommandCallback.md).
+The backend logic that implements the command.
+It accepts an `ctx` parameter that contains all the information when user is running it.
+See [RsvimCmd.CommandCallback](../namespaces/RsvimCmd/type-aliases/CommandCallback.md).

 </td>
 </tr>
 <tr>
 <td>

-`attr?`
+`attributes?`

 </td>
 <td>